csb324/eleventy-obsidian-ninareth/notes/People/PCs/Hugh.md

 Insists he's [[Costi]]'s dad.
 But also, wants to help Costi *FIND* his dad.

 Has no memories beyond the last year or so (someone went in and scrambled his brain around or something).
 In that time in between, he was in the [[Acedian Mountains]] at a forge, where he connected with [[TrueSilver]] (spiritually).
+Has a brand on his bicep from the [[Beating Heart Regiment]]

 Likes to knit.
 Has knit many little hats for [[Nadia]].
 Likes birds?